-- Workplaces that have areas accessible to the public will also be subject to density quotient and signage requirements and those subject to Stay at Home restrictions will be subject to further specific restrictions.
+- Workplaces that have areas accessible to the public will also be subject to and signage requirements and those subject to Stay at Home restrictions will be subject to further specific restrictions.
 Visit for the most up to date restrictions in place in Victoria.

 - Provide a clearly visible sign for customers and staff stating how many people are allowed in your premise.

 Should workplaces or venues take the temperature of staff and customers?